yogensia/korean-lady-discord-bot/README.md

 2. Find the token for your application, should be found in the Bot section.

-3. Edit `src/index.js` and add the token for your discord bot at the end of the file, in `client.login()`.
+3. Rename `.env.example` to `.env` and add the token for your discord bot in this file.
 Remember to keep this token private!

+4. Run `npm install` to install dependencies.

-4. Run the source with `npm run build` or `npm run dev`.
+5. Run the source with `npm run build` or `npm run dev`.
 The second option requires [nodemon](https://nodemon.io/) and is used to monitor changes and reload the script as needed.

-5. Go to the OAuth2 section in your bot application page.
+6. Go to the OAuth2 section in your bot application page.
 Enable the bot scope and select the permissions you need.
 This will create a link for you with your application's `client_id` and permissions.
 Copy and open that link, and follow instructions on the newly opened page to add your Bot to a server you have admin access to.

-6. You should now find your bot online in your server, responding to your commands.
+7. You should now find your bot online in your server, responding to your commands.

 ## Changelog